viktorlarsson/viktorlarsson/README.md

 - Love for visual details
 - Scaleable code in the back and front
 - Broad range of programmering languages
-- Experience from alot of different sectors
+- Experience from many different sectors
 - UX
 - UI
 - TDD / BDD advocate